About us

 Executive Committee

-• Vice President (External affairs): Dr Hung Phu (Andre) Tran
+• Vice President: Dr Hung Phu (Andre) Tran

 • Treasurer: Dr Thai Hong